 - Tread water for three minutes

 Seth Collings Hawkins, the owner of Hawk Ventures, is the course director for this class.
 He has extensive experience in drowning medicine and water rescue.
-A competitive Masters swimmer, he is a certified Swiftwater Rescue Technician and Wilderness StarGuard® lifeguard and instructor.
+A competitive Masters swimmer, he is a certified Swiftwater Rescue Technician and Wilderness Lifeguard® lifeguard and instructor.
 He also serves on the Board of Directors of Lifeguards Without Borders and is the medical director of Starfish Aquatics Institute and Landmark Learning.
-He is the co-author of the current Wilderness Medical Society Practice Guidelines on Submersion Injuries & Drowning, as well as co-author or editor of the drowning chapters in Auerbach’s Wilderness Medicine (7th edition, 2017), Nancy Caroline’s Emergency Care in the Streets (8th edition, 2017), Vertical Aid (1st edition, 2017), Wilderness EMS (1st edition, 2018), and Prehospital Trauma Life Support (9th edition, 2018).
+He is the co-author of the current Wilderness Medical Society Practice Guidelines on Submersion Injuries & Drowning, as well as co-author or editor of the drowning chapters in Auerbach’s Wilderness Medicine (7th edition, 2017), Nancy Caroline’s Emergency Care in the Streets (9th edition, 2021), Vertical Aid (1st edition, 2017), Wilderness EMS (1st edition, 2018), and Prehospital Trauma Life Support (10th edition, 2021).